DataScientest-Studio/sep25_cde_opa2/README.md

     │   │   └── .servers.sample    <- To rename servers.json, remplace 'xxxxxxx' with the right values, same as in .env
     │   │
-    │   ├── python         <- Contains the DockerFile to prepare the python container │   └── streamlit      <- Contains the DockerFile to prepare the streamlit container │
+    │   ├── python         <- Contains the DockerFile to prepare the python container │   └── scraper        <- Contains the DockerFile to prepare the scraper container │   └── streamlit      <- Contains the DockerFile to prepare the streamlit container │
     ├── logs               <- Logs from training and predicting